 Inventory items can be updated when required, such as when a price change occurs.
 In the Inventory Items tab, click Edit for the item to be changed:

 Edit the item as desired and click Update.
 Existing forms using the inventory item will not be modified.
 Only future forms will be affected.

 If the inventory item is no longer needed, it can be deleted as long as it has never been used.
 But Manager will not allow inventory items to be deleted if they have been used.
 In that case, check the box, and the inventory item will no longer be available.

-If an inactive inventory item becomes useful again, scroll to the bottom of the inventory item list, where you will see the item’s name in light grey text with strike-through markings.
+If an inactive inventory item becomes useful again, scroll to the bottom of the inventory item list, where you will see the item’s name in light grey text.
 Click Edit next to the item’s name: